Menu

 By TF Chan

-Vert, as befits its title, brings a welcome infusion of greenery to the Parade Ground at the Chelsea College of Arts, a cobblestoned courtyard surrounded by imposing Edwardian façades.
+Vert, as befits its title, brings a welcome infusion of greenery to the Parade Ground at Chelsea College of Arts, a cobblestoned courtyard surrounded by imposing Edwardian façades.
 This landmark project for LDF24 is a collaboration between the American Hardwood Export Council (AHEC), Munich’s Diez Office, and Frankfurt’s Office for Micro Climate Cultivation (OMC°C).
 It comprises a series of triangular timber sails, 10m tall and covered with climbing plants, intended to remove carbon from the atmosphere, offer cooling shade, and bringing fresh energy to a cherished patch of public space.

 Introducing vegetation into urban environments is a common strategy to mitigate the effects of environmental destruction and climate change.
 But it’s difficult to scale: “It can’t be achieved just by planting trees, or by individual façade and rooftop greening projects, so additional solutions are urgently needed,” explains Nicola Stattmann, co-founder of OMC°C. “We need fairly large structures to generate the necessary amount of shade and biomass.”